apache/incubator-datalab/README.md

 After SSN node deployment following Azure resources will be created:

+-   Resource group where all DLAb resources will be provisioned
 -   SSN Virtual machine
--   Public IP address dor SSN virtual machine
+-   Static public IP address dor SSN virtual machine
 -   Network interface for SSN node
 -   Security Group for SSN node (if it was specified, script will attach the provided one)
 -   Virtual network and Subnet (if they have not been specified) for SSN and EDGE nodes
 -   Storage account and blob container for necessary further dependencies and configuration files for Notebook nodes (such as .jar files, YARN configuration, etc.)
+-   Storage account and blob container for collaboration between Dlab users

 ### Terminate